The average hourly pay for an Electrical Technician is $21.43.

 Electrical technicians install, repair, and maintain electrical equipment.
 They must have a working knowledge of federal and state regulations as they apply to electrical equipment, and they must stay current on safety practices.
 Electrical technicians perform a variety of functions, but they are above all responsible for ensuring that electrical equipment runs smoothly.
 If equipment fails, the first priority of the technician is to repair it as quickly, efficiently, and safely as possible.
 A…Read more

 Electrical Technician Tasks

-Lay out and assemble basic electrical circuits and assemblies.
+- Lay out and assemble basic electrical circuits and assemblies.

-Lay out and assemble machines based on drawings and detailed verbal instruction.
+- Lay out and assemble machines based on drawings and detailed verbal instruction.

 - Read and interpret electrical and mechanical blueprints, diagrams and schematics.

 Job Satisfaction for Electrical Technician

 Skills in Troubleshooting, Electronic Troubleshooting, Programmable Logic Controllers (PLC) / Automation, Systems Troubleshooting and Maintenance are correlated to pay that is above average.

 What is the Pay by Experience Level for Electrical Technicians?

 An entry-level Electrical Technician with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $16.32 based on 47 salaries.
 An early career Electrical Technician with 1-4 years of experience earns an average total compensation of $18.60 based on 417 salaries.
 A mid-career Electrical Technician with 5-9 years of experience earns an average total compensation of $21.61 based on 280 salaries.
 An experienced Electrical Technician with 10-19 years of experience earns an average total compensation of $23.64 based on 248 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $27.